stat545ubc-2022/MiniDataAnalysis-GiuseppeTintiTomio/mini-project-1.md

 ![](mini-project-1_files/figure-gfm/2-4-original-price-1.png)<!-- -->

-It seemes \$10 games had, on average, a better review than other games.
+It seems \$10 games had, on average, a better review than other games.
 That being said, the mean positive review frequency does not change much for games with different original prices.